-Interactive table game of tombola with historic prizes to be won!
+Interactive tombola table game with historic prizes to be won!

 180cm x 120cm, various objects, plaster, paint.